Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 ### Loading Files {#Shortcuts.Load}

-The data for the examples and exercises in this tutorial have been stored on files with names ending in `.lisp`.
+The data for the examples and exercises in this tutorial, when not loaded from the network, have been stored on files with names ending in `.lisp`.
 In the LISP-STAT system directory they can be found in the folder `Datasets`.
 Any variables you save (see the next subsection for details) will also be saved in files of this form.
 The data in these files can be read into LISP-STAT with the `load` function.
 To load a file named `randu.lisp` type the expression

 ```lisp
 (load #P"LS:DATASETS;RANDU.LISP")